A. Griffith, Jr.

 "Gerry" Paige in 1974

-This photo was taken in Williamson's luxury apartment at
+This photo was taken in Willson Henderson's luxury apartment at

-The Victoria Apartments in Manhattan.
+The Victoria Apartments between Fifth Avenue and Union Square in Manhattan, NYC.
 It was a place which

 Emile unabashedly enjoyed and felt secure and very comfortable at in

-all ways.
+all ways and at all times.
 In this photo, notice the record album cover pix of

 Barbra Streisand, Diana Ross, Marvin Gaye and Eddie Kendricks!